sagarbhure/ChessEngine/README.md

 # ChessEngine
 A chess engine to predict next move.
-Can be implemented as a AR move helper or chrome extension on chess.com
+Can be implemented as a AR move helper or chrome extension on chess.com player